isomerpages/cris-nhic/_programmes/FAQs.md

 <p><strong>5.
 When and how do I submit my progress report?</strong>
 </p>
 <p>The Principal Investigator of the awarded I2D project is required to submit
-a Quarterly Progress Report (NHIC-GEN-FORM-20) to NHIC Grant Secretariat.
+a Half-Yearly Progress Report (NHIC-GEN-FORM-20) to NHIC Grant Secretariat.
-The Progress Report is due on a quarterly basis, within thirty (30) days after the close of the quarter.</p>
+The Progress Report is due on half-yearly basis, within thirty (30) days after the end of each reporting period.</p>
-<p>The submission of a Quarterly Progress Report is waived if the project
-commencement date is less than three (3) months from the progress report reporting period.
-For example, if the project commencement date is 01 July 2017, the first progress report reporting period will be Oct – Dec 2017.
-A Quarterly Progress Report is not required for the final quarter.</p>
 <p>Submit the Progress Report to your Host Institution Research Office or
 Healthcare Cluster Research/Innovation Office.
 Your Research/Innovation
 Office will collate the report and submit to NHIC Grant Secretariat.</p>